Logo

 Rotary Encoder

 While this gizmo may look similar to a potentiometer it does not function the same.
-The rotary encoder instead of controlling voltage, makes it so you can scroll through a range of options.
-Rotary encoders spin infinity and are good for changing position of a continuous servo, change color range on a neo-pixel, and have other applications also.
+Instead of controlling voltage, the rotary encoder allows you to scroll through a range of options.
+Rotary encoders spin infinite times and are good for changing the position of a continuous servo, changing color range on a neo-pixel, and have other applications also.

 This one is trickier for students.
 Good to have in your back pocket for early finishers/students with a very specific vision for their project that another sensor wouldn't work for.